psychebomb/Bayonetta/README.md

 - If bayonetta is grounded and near an enemy in this state, she will be prompted with the interact button to punish the enemy.
 - Mashing the primary skill button (M1) during a punish attack will speed up the attack.
 - Two different punish attacks: one for grounded enemies, one for airborne/flying enemies.

 Bayonetta has special interactions with items that reduce cooldowns:
 - Bandolier: If Witch Time is active, gain an additional 4 seconds when picking up an ammo pack.
 If Bayonetta has the Witch Time cooldown debuff, remove the debuff upon picking up an ammo pack.
-- Brainstalks: The buff from brainstalks activates its own Witch Time effect independent of regular Witch Time.
-This instance of Witch Time has no cooldown.
+- Brainstalks: Removes all isntances of the Witch Time debuff whenever the no cooldowns buff is active.
 - Hardlight Afterburner: Adds 3 seconds to Witch Time's duration.
 - Alien Head: Reduces Witch Time's cooldown by 25%
 - Light Flux Pauldron: Reduces Witch Time's cooldown by 50%